spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-reference.md

 ---
 title: Upgradability reference
-description: Rerference infomation for evaluator and upgrader tools.
+description: Reference information for evaluator and upgrader tools.
 last_updated: Nov 25, 2021
 template: concept-topic-template
 ---

 ## Method of an extended class is overridden on the project level

 Factory, Dependency Provider, Repository, and Entity Manager methods belong to the private API.
-If you extend a core class and override one of the methods, minor releases can cause errors or unexpected changes in functionality.
+If you extend a core class and override one of its methods, minor releases can cause errors or unexpected changes in functionality.

 ### Using custom methods on the project level

-To avoid the error, instead of overriding the core methods, introduce custom ones in the private API.
+To avoid the error, instead of overriding the core methods, introduce custom ones.

 #### Example of code and a related error